eMobility software engineering partner for EV charging systems

 OCA MEMBER SINCE 2026

-From charger firmware to backend integration, from OCPP implementation to interoperability testing.
-Clemios engineers the software that makes EV charging infrastructure work in production for Charger OEMs, CPOs, and backend providers.
+Protocol integration, embedded firmware, real-hardware validation, and conformance preparation.
+Clemios engineers the software that makes EV charging systems work under real deployment constraints for Charger OEMs, CPOs, and backend providers.

 OCPP 2.0.1